velinussage/sage-litepaper-site/docs/index.md

 > ### The first permissionless protocol for incentivized agent context sharing.

 Sage turns prompts, libraries, and agent context into shared, ownable, and continuously improving community assets.
 Builders publish once, communities curate and reward, agents discover and use the best context on-chain and from **IPFS**, and value flows back to the people who made it useful.
 The result is a decentralized, self‑improving metaprompting system that communities control end to end.
+Follow the founder [@VelinusSage](https://x.com/VelinusSage) for updates.

 ---